Manage App Maker in your domain

 Control Drive sharing settings

 App Maker project files are stored in the app owner's Drive.
-You can control how users share files in your organization.
+You can control how users share Drive files in your organization.
 From the Admin console, go to AppsDrive & Docs.

-Learn more about setting file-sharing permissions.
+Learn more about how to set file-sharing permissions.

 Manage OAuth permissions